code-ninja-james/githubstar/README.md

 3. Run with  :<br/>
    `$ expo start `

- 4.Install expo on mobile device to run the app and scan
+4. Install expo on mobile device to run the app and scan